Asifr001/Data-Analysis-in-Health-Care/README.md

 This repository will have both theoretical questions as well as analytical questions for better understanding.

+For more details and a better understanding this book can be very helpful:

+Book name: Introduction to Statistical Methods for Clinical Trials by Thomas D. Cook and David L. DeMets (Publication: Chapman & Hall/CRC.
+ISBN: 978-1-58488-027-1)

 I prepared all the answers and R codes mentioned in this project.
 Obviously, there could be better ways to solve those.
 Any suggestion will be highly appreciated.